 The Task List

-The letters allow you to assign tasks/events to certain days or weeks.
+BUT WHAT’S WITH THE LETTERS, BRIAN!
+Those are magical letters.
+They allow you to assign tasks/events to certain days or weeks.
+Here’s how.

-Events are logged exactly the same way as tasks.
+Events are logged the same way as tasks.
 Put them on the list, assign a letter, and schedule them.
-Because events are almost always scheduled for a certain day, it’s unlikely that you would put an event’s letter in a weekly box.

-One of the great things about Frankenlog is how easy it is to schedule repeating tasks.
-Once you’ve assigned a letter to a task, you can just write that letter into different dates again and again.
+Frankenlog makes it super easy to schedule repeating tasks.
+Once you’ve assigned a letter to a task, just add that letter to the calendar where ever you need it.
 Using our example from earlier, let’s say you want to send out that Acme Invoice every Monday instead of just on Monday the 4th.
 No problemo!
 Just write that letter “A” into the calendar on every Monday.
-If it’s a task that repeats every four days, write the letter in every fourth day of the calendar.
+If you have a task that repeats every four days, write the letter in every fourth day of the calendar.

 Tasks Due Later This Month

 A common concern among bullet journalists is how to log a task or event that is due a few days from now.
-Ryder Carroll is a disciplined ninja who just reviews the entire month’s daily logs every day to see what he needs to do, but I’m no where near that hardcore.
-With Frankenlog, you can either schedule it on the correct day right away or do so at the end of the day when reviewing your daily log.
-Either way, now there’s a place to put things for “later this month.”
+The BuJo Prophet Ryder Carroll is a disciplined ninja who just reviews his entire month’s daily logs every day to see what he needs to do, but I’m no where near that hardcore.
+With Frankenlog, there’s a place to put things for “later this month.”
+Just schedule it on the correct day.
 Super Handy.

 Using Frankenlog Day-to-Day